 The College Football Hall of Fame running back parlayed his football fame into a mixed martial arts career at the age of 50, which isn’t hard when you do 5,000 sit-ups and 5,000 push-ups every day as a kid.

-His legacy might be tied more to what a single trade did for the NFL, but to forget what Herschel Walker did during his time playing for the coach Vince Dooley at the University of Georgia is a disservice to his greatness.
+His legacy might be tied more to what a single trade did for the NFL, but to forget what Herschel Walker did during his college career playing for the coach Vince Dooley at the University of Georgia is a disservice to his greatness.